redhauser/peaceduke-discord-bot/patchnotes.md

 ## post 1.5 patch notes:

+`1.5.13` - because discord is a mess they updated the api without warning anyone. fixed that.

 `1.5.12` - small cleanup.

 `1.5.11` - Removed `todolist.md` and merged it into the README.
 Remade the README.